Starbucks Stadium? Coffee chain applies for naming rights

-Starbucks Corp (SBUX.O) has applied with the U.S. trademark office for the right to use its name on a sports stadium or training facility.
+(Reuters) - Starbucks Corp has applied with the U.S. trademark office for the right to use its name on a sports stadium or training facility.

 In a June 2 application, the coffee chain sought approval to use its name in “providing stadium and training facilities for sports and entertainment activities” and “promoting business, sports and entertainment events of others.”